geotools/geotools/modules/unsupported/vpf/README.rst

   VPFLibrary correctly lists the available feature types in initial testing.

-  Code predates CoordianteReferenceSystem being manditory (VPFLibrary.getCoordinateReferenceSystem() assume WGS84 and VPFFile does not implement).
+  Code predates CoordinateReferenceSystem being mandatory (VPFLibrary.getCoordinateReferenceSystem() assume WGS84 and VPFFile does not implement).

 * VPFFileFactory `----->` VPFFileStore

   VPFFileFactory is a singleton, acting as a container for a single copy of VPFFile.
-This design predates GeoTools 2, which expects applications to manage individual DataStore (in a catalog or registery).
+This design predates GeoTools 2, which expects applications to manage individual DataStore (in a catalog or registry).
 For this approach to work factories are expected to stateless and responsible for creating an independent DataStore instance on request.

   With this assumption in mind DataStoreFactories are instantiated once, and managed by DataStoreFinder.